reddickda/rushHour/README.md

   - funny behavior when you are dragging and it goes off the table
   - fixed this clearing on table leave

-- can do diagonal placements...
+- TODO fix diagonal placements...
 FACK
+    - ultimately would like to just click a piece and drag it onto board
+      - click to update orientation, place and check if legal